 One thing you are going to notice in Thailand is that most of the travellers that come here are big FOODIES!
 Everybody is so excited to try the local dishes like Pad Thai and explore their unique ingredients.
-However, Bangkok offers an enormous amount of street food and if you go to a restaurant, you will probably get overwhelmed with the huge menus displaying all sorts of dishes.
+However, Bangkok offers an enormous amount of street food, even around The Yard, and if you go to a restaurant, you will probably get overwhelmed with the huge menus displaying all sorts of dishes.
 Don’t Panic! 🙂 Here are some of our favorite local dishes that will give you a taste of Thailand.

 Pad see Ew is made from delicate rice noodles immersed on a thick luscious sauce, crisp chinese broccoli, aromatic garlic, sweet soy sauce and yummy fried eggs.

 No wonder this dish is one of Thai’s Street Food biggest stars and you have to try it.
-This dish is great for all sorts of pallets and it can be made with chicken or pork and also is not heavy on chilli.
+Pad see ew is great for all sorts of pallets and it can be made with chicken or pork and also is not heavy on chilli.

 This is one of those dishes that just makes you feel happy.
 Even if you are having it for the very first time, just screams comfort food.

 Traditionally, you poach an entire chicken, then use the chicken broth to cook the rice and make it more flavorful.
-The sauce is served separately and is made from fermented soy bean puree mix with garlic, ginger, thai chilies, vinegar and sugar.
+They serve sauce separately and is made from fermented soy bean puree mix with garlic, ginger, thai chilies, vinegar and sugar.

 While walking through the busy sidewalks in Bangkok, you will probably stumble upon the strong and seductive smell of grilled meat.

-Big chances are that you just passed by a Mu Ping stand.
+Big chances are that you just passed by a Mu Ping stand, a tradicional local Thai food.
 Please stop and try it out!
 This is one of those street food diamonds that will leave you craving for more.

 Traditionally eaten as breakfast or an afternoon snack, the grilled pork on a skewer will not disappoint you.
 They are made out of more fat part of the pork and grilled with a sauce that caramelizes and keeps the meat juicy and flavorful.